Petrichor625/HLTP/Readme.md

 ## Overview

-This repository contains the official implementation of **A Cognitive-Based Trajectory Prediction Approach for Autonomous Driving**
+This repository contains the official implementation of **A Cognitive-Based Trajectory Prediction Approach for Autonomous Driving**, accepted by the journal **IEEE Transactions on Intelligent Vehicles.**